 Where do control-line fliers gather to fly their model airplanes in the Pacific Northwest?
 Below is information about Northwest flying fields.
 This information is compiled by Flying Lines and by Steve Helmick, webmaster of the Northwest Skyraiders.
-Steve provide all the map links below for the Northwest Skyraiders web site.
+Steve provide all the map links below.

 We'll update the information on flying fields as we receive it.
 If your flying field is not listed below, or the information is incorrect or changed, please e-mail the editor.
 Flying fields are listed alphabetically by metro area.

 We have photos of some of the flying sites.
 If you can send a photo of a flying site that's missing below, please